Current Employer: English International School of Padua

 How did studying at Plymouth help you?

 Studying at Plymouth helped me become so much more independent and adventurous (hence why I am writing this from my apartment in Italy).
 University, and Plymouth in particular, operates in a ‘give it a go’ atmosphere, and you have to try everything there is on offer to find out what you like.
 I loved my course because so many of the seminars were active, and we were learning what the children would be learning; so, in P.E. we learnt how to forward roll and in Modern Foreign Languages we learnt all the different songs and rhymes.
-I also loved the society side of Plymouth University.
+I also loved the society side of University of Plymouth.
 There are so many different societies and clubs: there is literally something for everyone – you just have to find it and give it a go.
 I was chair of Knit Fast Die Warm in my last year and it was so rewarding being part of something that so many other people clearly enjoyed.
 We volunteered as a society not only at university events but at events such as the Poppy Appeal and knitting blankets for kittens at the local rescue centre.
 Studying at Plymouth has made me into a well-rounded person because of the opportunities and experiences which are offered there.

 What is your favourite memory of studying at Plymouth?